ArmstrongSubero/RISCV-Embedded/README.md

 ## Legacy Examples

-The `Legacy_WCH_SPL/` folder contains the original bare metal examples written directly against the WCH standard peripheral library without the Rovari SDK.
-These cover additional topics including software UART, NFC (PN532), GPS, IMU (roll/pitch/yaw), nRF24L01 wireless, function generator, and RTC.
-They compile with MounRiver Studio.
+The `Legacy` folder contains the original bare metal examples written directly against the WCH standard peripheral library without the Rovari SDK.
+These are currently depreciated.

 ## License